shunitben/wysiwyg_setup/README.txt

 /** What this module does **/

+This module is meant to provide the INITIAL installation profile for a site's wysiwyg - to save you a couple of hours of checking checkboxes and thinking what on earth you did last time.

 1. It forces you to install some modules you might otherwise forget (imce, imce mkdir).
 You can remove the dependencies from the setup_wysiwyg.info file if you don't want them.